boucadair/rfc3535-20years-later/draft-ietf-nmop-rfc3535-20years-later.md

 More than three decades of "Internet standardization" have shown that the specification of data models is not that straightforward.
 This is because of at least two major reasons:

 *	For more than 30 years, legacy network equipment manufacturers have considered their technology as a competitive advantage, thereby leading to proprietary, vendor-specific, data models and the burden of vendor lock-ins.
 For example, there are more YANG proprietary modules than standarized ones.
-At the time of writing, {{YANGCATALOG}} lists 13661 unique proprietary YANG modules vs. 991 Standards modules.
+At the time of writing, {{YC}} lists 13661 unique proprietary YANG modules vs. 991 Standards modules.

 *	Over the same period, operators have also developed their savoir-faire as a key competitive advantage.
 Such savoir-faire had to rely upon these proprietary data models (and their own ones).
 Operators were reluctant in the past to share their design and management practices.